Zapper-fi/protocol/docs/api-intro/api-intro.md

 #### [Portfolio Balances](/docs/api-intro/Token%20Balances)

-A set of portfolio queries to access tokens, NFTs, DeFi Positions, and other App Balances.
+A set of portfolio queries to fetch tokens, NFTs, DeFi Positions, and other App Balances.

 ## Get an API key